🔥 Authentic Andhra Natkodi Chicken Fry - Kadai and Pressure Cooker Styles

 - Add the marinated chicken and fry on medium flame for a few minutes.

 📝 No water needed — country chicken releases enough juices.
-Let it cook until tender.

 Step 3: Finish with Masalas